 According to some rumors, the CarKey API could also call for storing other digital keys.
 Keys for HomeKit devices would be a likely choice, thus allowing a similar-key sharing feature without granting a guest total access to HomeKit.

 Another benefit of CarKey being in your Apple Wallet is Express Mode.
-Similar to using Apple Pay cards with Express Transit, your digital car key will still be usable in power reserve mode if your iPhone battery dies.
+Like using Apple Pay cards with Express Transit, your digital car key will still be usable in power reserve mode if your iPhone battery dies.
 The power reserve lasts for about five hours.